 The PTSFree Project is bringing healing and hope to our heroes; those brave men and women who have stepped up to the plate to serve their country or community and are now fighting a battle that, without effective treatment, may never end.
 Post Traumatic Stress Disorder (PTSD) is a devastating response to the traumas of war and tragedy which studies show continues to have an adverse effect unless the issue is addressed and successfully treated.

 PTSD affects as many as 7 million people in the United States.
-It is especially high among veterans and active duty military personnel who have experienced war, first responders, disaster and emergency workers, and victims of domestic violence, sexual abuse or rape.
+It is especially high among veterans and military personnel who have experienced war, first responders, disaster and emergency workers, and victims of domestic violence, sexual abuse or rape.

 The Effects of PTSD are: